JaredMcCarthy/JaredMcCarthy/README.md

-Currently learning Javascript with chrome extension project and building TaskFlowCLI with Python.
+Currently learning Javascript with Chrome Extension project, and building TaskFlowCLI with python.